AGENDA

 Break in Exhibit Hall

-Have you stopped by all of the exhibitors yet?
-If not, this is your chance!
-Say hi and grab an afternoon snack.
+Have you visited all of our exhibitors yet?
+If not, now’s your chance!
+Stop by to say hello, explore what they have to offer, and grab a tasty afternoon snack.

 • 3:30-4:30PM